admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 ## [Optional] 2+ player groups within the same world
 Hosts who have more than one group of players playing in the same world may wish to use separate decks for each group.

-To achieve this, the Host should duplicate newly created decks and piles and then decrease permissions on each deck/pile to match the permissions required by each player group (see table above).
+To achieve this, the Host should duplicate newly created decks and then decrease permissions on each deck to match the permissions required by each player group (see table above).

-The Host should however ensure that, at the beginning of each gaming session, the adequate set of decks and piles for each group is selected in the Castle Falkenstein system settings.
+The Host should however ensure that, at the beginning of each gaming session, the adequate set of decks for each group is selected in the Castle Falkenstein system settings.
 Otherwise, the 2 may end get mixed, leading to errors down the road\
-To help remind the Host they have to do this, a warning is produced each time a player connects and they don't have access to one of the Deck/Piles.
+To help remind the Host they have to do this, a warning is produced each time a player connects and they don't have access to one of the decks.

 Recommendation: due to the